-Under appropriate circumstances the Directors may obtain independent professional advice at the Company's expense, in furtherance of their duties.
+The Directors whether as a full Board or in their individual capacity, may obtain independent professional advice at the Company's expense, in furtherance of their duties.

 Company Secretary

 The Company Secretary plays a supporting role to the Board to ensure adherence to the Board policies and procedure and compliances with the Bursa Securities Main Market Listing Requirements and other compliance regulations.